Rhidian12/ECS/README.md

 However, what if we were to use a <i>Data-Oriented</i> way of working?
 In our Data-Oriented design, Objects no longer exist.</br>
 Let me demonstrate: </br>
 In a Object-Oriented design fashion, we could make a class `Ball` that contains the Ball's position, size, colour and velocity.
+If we want to do anything with it, we need to get the `Ball` object and call its functions,
 ```cpp
 class Ball final
 {